-If you become permanently incapacitated while a member of OCERS, you may be eligible for a Disability Retirement allowance.
-Contact OCERS' Disability Section at (714) 558-6200 for the necessary forms and for more information about Disability Retirement.
+If you become permanently disabled while a member of OCERS, you may be eligible for a Dis-ability Retirement allowance.
+Contact OCERS' Disability Section at (714) 558-6200 for the necessary forms and for more information.

 There are two types of disability benefits payable from the System: